+A report from 2010 found that food products totaled in \$161 billion were not consumed by humans and were considered as food loss [1].
 The freezing process of food products is designed to extend shelf life while limiting nutrient and sensory damage to the product caused by ice.
-This process includes two main stages: ice nucleation (or formation of ice) followed by ice crystal growth1.
-Ice nucleation is a process within which small ice nuclei form in a supercooled environment, and grow to become ice crystals with the assistance of surfaces (heterogenous nucleation) or without this assistance (homogenous nucleation)2.
+This process includes two main stages: ice nucleation (or formation of ice) followed by ice crystal growth [2].
+Ice nucleation is a process within which small ice nuclei form in a supercooled environment and grow to become ice crystals with the assistance of surfaces (heterogenous nucleation) or without this assistance (homogenous nucleation) [3].
 Supercooling refers to the phenomenon where a liquid is cooled below its freezing point without undergoing a phase transition to the solid state.
 In the context of freezing processes, it is the extent to which a liquid is cooled below its freezing point before nucleation and subsequent ice crystal growth occur.
 Ice growth is the expansion of existing ice crystals by the addition of water molecules from the surrounding liquid to the ice lattice.
-The literature of frozen foods describes ice nucleation temperatures (or freezing point) of each food type (meat, fruit, vegetable etc.) as a range of temperatures^{3-9} measured using thermistors in the food product4, firmness change5 and calorimetric estimation of the freezing point9.
+The literature of frozen foods describes ice nucleation temperatures (or freezing point) of each food type (meat, fruit, vegetable etc.) as a range of temperatures [4-10] measured using thermistors in the food product [5], firmness change [6] and calorimetric estimation of the freezing point [10].
 However, ice nucleation is a stochastic process, which is affected by many factors such as cooling rates and time spent at freezing temperatures, thermal conductivity of the cooling element and the sample, as well as size and shape of the sample.
 These varying factors might provide false values of freezing temperature, and the obtained values might be method and sample specific.
 Quantifying the rate of ice nucleation in food products will provide more accurate and quantitative data that will eliminate the elusive factors mentioned above.
 Coupling the measurement of ice nucleation rate to ice growth velocity would provide a holistic understanding of the freezing process of foods.

-Recently, we described a new micro-thermography system developed in our lab, and designed to measure ice growth velocity and ice nucleation rates in-situ in non-transparent sample, specifically in food10.
+Recently, we described a new micro-thermography system developed in our laboratory, designed to measure ice growth velocity and ice nucleation rates in-situ inside non-transparent sample, specifically in food [11].
 Here, this system was used to elucidate the freezing process of various food products, by measuring both ice growth velocity and ice nucleation rates.
 We found that ice nucleation and ice growth in food products are two distinct processes within the freezing process and that these processes can operate in opposing directions.